 Based in Singapore, Lee Hwa Jewellery is the original and most well-known vendor of purple gold.
 Their shipping information page states that international delivery is offered on a “case-by-case basis”.
 However, when we emailed Lee Hwa asking if they delivered to the United States, we didn’t receive a reply.

-Unlike Lee Hwa, Jewelry Miura replied to our enquiry and confirmed that they deliver to the US.
+Jewelry Miura replied to our enquiry and confirmed that they deliver to the US.
 The catch is that a large part of their eCommerce store is in Japanese.
 But if you can read Japanese or know someone who does, then this could be an option for getting your hands on some purple gold jewelry.
-You can also try their eBay store.
+You can also try Jewelry Miura’s English language eBay store.

 6. Not All “Purple Gold” is Genuine Alloy